 Candidates should be aware that there might be subtle conventions associated with the international job interview and application process within different countries.

 |Colombia||India||New Zealand||Saudi Arabia||USA|

-These same keywords you used in your resume or CV will be the foundation for your job interviews.
+These same keywords you used in your resume or CV will be the foundation for your job interview.
 Not only do you need to be able to write about your keywords, but also during an interview, you must be able to talk about them as well, in strong and powerful statements that highlight your successes, contributions and achievements.

-This will probably be your first direct contact with the company and will give you an insight into it's workings and the chance to meet with it's personnel to see if it is a place that you would like to work.
+This will probably be your first direct contact with the company and will give you an insight into its workings and the chance to meet with its personnel to see if it is a place that you would like to work.

-Whilst interviews can be nerve wracking experiences, you should remember that the interviewer is only human and it is possible that s/he is nervous also.
+Whilst interviews can be nerve-wracking experiences, you should remember that the interviewer is only human and it is possible that s/he is nervous also.

-The primary part of the job interview are interviewer questions.
+The primary part of the job interview is interviewer questions.

 If you are prepared for the job interview, dress and behave as in dress codes, you will be able to promote your qualifications effectively as you respond to questions, particularly about yourself, why you want the job and what you can contribute to the company

 Always ask questions because this demonstrates your prior research and interest in the job.